Scags/IDA-SourceMod/README.md

 Current builds are against IDA 7.5's SDK.
 If you want a version lower you're going to have to build it yourself.
 (Good luck with that).

+Grab a .dll from the [releases](https://github.com/Scags/IDA-SourceMod/releases) tab and drag it to the `plugins/` folder in your IDA installation.
+Restart IDA and it should load up immediately on the toolbar.

 ### Building Yourself ###

 I don't own a Linux version of IDA so I didn't bother trying to set up a build for that.
 The main thing you need to know is that this uses C++20 features so don't forget to add the switches and update MSVC (16.10+ I think).